wrrnlim/TabViewer/README.md

 ## Installation

-To install, go to the [releases](https://github.com/wrrnlim/TabViewer/releases/) page and download the setup `.exe` for the latest release.
+To install, go to the [releases](https://github.com/wrrnlim/TabViewer/releases/) page and download the setup `.zip` for the latest release.
 Your browser and/or operating system may detect the installer as malicious and prompt you to not download/run this file.
 You may need to manually approve the download and allow the setup to run.
 Each release will have a VirusTotal check and a checksum to verify that the download does not contain any viruses.

 ## Usage